No products in the cart.

 The perfect spot to cool down and enjoy the beautiful landscapes.

-Jim Jim Falls is only accessible by 4WD vehicle in the dry season (June-September).
+Jim Jim Falls a famous Northern Territory landmark is only accessible by 4WD vehicles in the dry season (June-September).
 It’s a highlight of Kakadu National Park and one of the most famous waterfalls to visit in the park.
-You will walk along Jim Jim Creek through the lush undergrowth until you finally reach the large amphitheatre at the bottom of the falls.
+You will walk along Jim Jim Creek through the lush undergrowth until you finally reach the large amphitheatre at the bottom of the falls

 You will be able to swim in the plunge pool and rest up on the sandy beach.
 The walk is relatively flat but challenging with all the boulders to climb over, take your time and enjoy the surrounds as you hike.